aregsar/aregsarblog/blog/2021/mysql-configure-laravel/index.md

 ## Steps to configure Laravel to use MySQL

+In this post we will configure Laravel to use a MySQL server running in a local docker container.

+To start, go to the root of your Laravel project then follow steps below:

 ### Step 1 - Setup a MySQL sever docker service

 Lets first setup a MySQL server using a Docker compose service, for local development that our application can connect to: